mblais/fibery-script-management/README.md

 If no filter is specified for a Button/Rule, NONE will be processed.
 So you must specify either the `--button` or `--rule` filter (or both) in order for any automations to be processed.

-Maximum of one filter can be defined per category (Space/DB/Button/Rule).
-All supplied filters must match an item for it to be processed.
+Only one filter can be defined for each category (Space/DB/Button/Rule).
+All supplied filters must match an item for the item to be processed; i.e., if you specify only a Space filter and a Rule filter, the only automations that will be processed are Rules whose name matches the Rule filter, existing within Spaces whose name matches the Space filter.

-Instead of using the filters to specify an automation for `pull` or `push` or `validate`, you can use the `--url` option to specify the URL of a single Fibery Button/Rule.
+Instead of using the filters to specify an automation for `pull` or `push` or `validate`, you can instead use the `--url` option to specify the URL of a single Fibery Button/Rule to be processed.

 ## DIRECTORY STRUCTURE